Talent tug of war: Fears NZ lost out after immigration site glitch

 After being frozen out by the website and unable to resolve the issue with MBIE, Building Recruitment's managing director said he had to turn to his local MP in Epsom - Act Party leader David Seymour - to raise the issue in Wellington.

-Kevin Everett said it was fixed a few days later, but he was then informed by an INZ technical advisor it would take an additional six working days on top of the usual 10 to assess the job check – due to unprecedented demand.
+Kevin Everett said it was fixed a few days later, but he was then informed by an INZ technical adviser that it would take an additional six working days on top of the usual 10 to assess the job check, due to unprecedented demand.

-Everett said it was unbelievable INZ was seemingly unprepared for the influx of applications it had received, considering one of the biggest conversations in the country right now was the demand for skilled labour.
+Everett said it was unbelievable that INZ was seemingly unprepared for the influx of applications it had received, considering one of the biggest conversations in the country right now was the demand for skilled labour.

 "As a labour hire company, we pay close to three times the amount as any other industry for accreditation – and our accreditation only lasts for 12 months, compared to up to three years for everybody else.

-"We actually had a number of people from the Philippines, lined up to come over.
-These guys had 10 plus years experience in carpentry, and we've lost about 50 per cent of those people to Canada," he said.
+"We actually had a number of people from the Philippines lined up to come over.
+These guys had 10-plus years experience in carpentry, and we've lost about 50 per cent of those people to Canada," he said.

-"A skill shortage isn't just about New Zealand – it's a worldwide skill shortage, and here's us losing the people we had put time into interviewing because we can't offer them any security until we go through the job check process.
+"A skills shortage isn't just about New Zealand – it's a worldwide skills shortage, and here's us losing the people we had put time into interviewing because we can't offer them any security until we go through the job check process.

 "Meanwhile, other countries are snapping them up."

-After already losing more than a month to technical issues, Everett said he'd been advised the visa process itself would take another 20 working days.
+After already losing more than a month to technical issues, Everett said he'd been advised that the visa process itself would take another 20 working days.

 Seymour said nobody should have to go to their local MP to get workers into the country in the middle of a labour shortage and claimed INZ was "the number one department sending people to MPs' offices".